Credentialing and Provider Enrollment for 2018: General Survey Conclusions

 - The data confirms that in addition to completing provider enrollment functions, they additionally have accountability for credentialing, medical staff, provider onboarding, and financial functions.
 Financial functions would be considered revenue cycle, billing, claims, and collections.
 The integration of payer enrollment function and accountabilities contributes to efficient provider onboarding processes supported by innovated software solutions.

-VerityStream delivers enterprise-class solutions to transform the healthcare provider experience for healthcare organizations and providers.
-We currently serve over 2,400 hospitals and 1,000 medical groups in the US.
-VerityStream resulted from the merging of Echo and Morrisey, representing over 75 years of industry experience, becoming the leading credentialing, enrollment, and privileging companies in the United States.
-HealthStream, (NASDAQ: HSTM), based in Nashville, TN, is our parent company, supporting us through innovation, investment, and the development of market-leading solutions.
-VerityStream has over 200 employees spanning headquarters in Boulder, CO and satellite offices in San Diego, CA, Brentwood, TN, and Chicago, IL.
+VerityStream delivers enterprise-class solutions that are transforming credentialing, enrollment, privileging, and evaluation for healthcare organizations across the United States.
+We currently serve over 2,500 hospitals and 1,300 outpatient care settings in the U.S. including ambulatory surgery centers, urgent cares, and medical groups.
+VerityStream and our solutions resulted from the merging of Sy.Med, HealthLine Systems, Morrisey, and CredentialMyDoc representing over 75 years of industry experience.
+HealthStream, (NASDAQ: HSTM), based in Nashville, TN, is our parent company, supporting us through innovation, investment, and the development of market-leading products.
+VerityStream has over 225 employees spanning headquarters in Boulder, CO and satellite offices in San Diego, CA; Nashville, TN; Chicago, IL; and Savannah, GA.